ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS client to server {#feedback-clisrv}

-When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake, as part of the leaf certificate, in an OCSP response, or via a TLS extension.
-The client MUST discard SCTs that are not signed by a log known to the client.
+When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake -- either as part of the leaf certificate, in an OCSP response, or via a TLS extension.
+The client MUST discard

+SCTs that are not signed by a log known to the client.
 To be able to provide data via SCT Feedback, the client SHOULD store the remaining SCTs together with the certificate chain the client constructed.